 Technology tools can be a digital way for a teacher to keep their ‘paperwork’ up-to-date, easy to change and simple to follow.
 However, this is only the first step of using technology tools in a teaching environment and the main aim for technology tools is for bending learning.
 Bending learning is a system which, when used correctly, combines the traditional notions of classroom teachings with online information which can allow for individual students to learn at their own pace outside the desks of the classrooms.
 This could be able to give students a more personalized learning experience as well as to help them question, analysis and think critically.

 One teacher, Jeanette Carlson, was able to make a video of herself explain difficult concepts to her students while the real, physical her was free to roam around the classroom helping students who got stuck on individual problems.
-Another teacher claims that new technologies provide access to very useful services online such as Pro-Papers, where teachers can look up to the relevant topics to give students writing assignments.
+Another teacher claims that new technologies provide access to very useful services online and help to write an essay, where teachers can look up to the relevant topics to give students writing assignments.